 Be Prepared For Questions

 It’s highly unlikely that you’ll just get a quick “yes.”
 So, again, rehearse.
 Think of what questions may come your way and practice answering them calmly and clearly.
-You can prepare for everything but this is no harm in trying.
+You can’t prepare for everything but there is no harm in trying.

 Be Prepared to Compromise